-Before using this medication, tell your doctor or pharmacist your medical history, especially of: history of stroke or other blood clots (e.g., in the legs, eyes, lungs), bone disease (e.g., bone metastases, high calcium levels), high cholesterol or triglyceride (blood fat) levels, depression, diabetes, severe headaches (e.g., migraine), heart disease (e.g., angina, heart attack, heart failure), high blood pressure, kidney disease, liver disease, seizure, long periods of sitting or lying down (e.g., immobility such as being bedridden), stroke, thyroid problems.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood clots (such as in the legs, eyes, lungs), bone disease (such as bone metastases, high calcium levels), high cholesterol or triglyceride (blood fat) levels, depression, diabetes, severe headaches (such as migraine), heart disease (such as angina, heart attack, heart failure), high blood pressure, kidney disease, liver disease, seizure, long periods of sitting or lying down (for example, due to being bedridden), stroke, thyroid problems.

-If you will be having surgery or will be confined to a chair or bed for a long time (e.g., a long plane flight), notify your doctor beforehand.
+If you will be having surgery or will be confined to a chair or bed for a long time (such as on a long plane flight), notify your doctor beforehand.
 Special precautions may need to be taken in these circumstances while you are taking this drug because of the increased risk for blood clots.

 This medication may affect the production of sperm.
 Use a reliable form of birth control while on this medication.
 Consult your doctor.

 Certain drugs can affect the estrogen levels in your system.
-Drugs that may cause this effect include: azole antifungals (e.g., itraconazole, ketoconazole), many antibiotics (e.g., cephalosporins, chloramphenicol, macrolides, penicillins, tetracyclines, sulfas), aprepitant, bexarotene, bosentan, dapsone, griseofulvin, certain HIV protease inhibitors (e.g., nelfinavir, ritonavir), modafinil, nevirapine, rifamycins (e.g., rifampin), many seizure medications (e.g., barbiturates, carbamazepine, phenytoin, primidone, topiramate), St John's wort.
+Drugs that may cause this effect include: azole antifungals (such as itraconazole, ketoconazole), many antibiotics (such as cephalosporins, chloramphenicol, macrolides, penicillins, tetracyclines, sulfas), aprepitant, bexarotene, bosentan, dapsone, griseofulvin, certain HIV protease inhibitors (such as nelfinavir), modafinil, nevirapine, rifamycins (such as rifampin), ritonavir, many seizure medications (such as barbiturates, carbamazepine, phenytoin, primidone, topiramate), St John's wort.